Diane-Kang/Sinngrund-Kulturdatenbank-plugin/README.md

   as well the enqueue script loacation update

+## []Check Bug fix

+- revert this comment?

+- Make a branch?

+- How to merge? the changes? in safe way

+-

 ## Terminal setting, showing the present brach name on the terminal

 ### Ubuntu: Show your branch name on your terminal